bjohnson8949/HomeAssistantFailover/README.md

 | turnOnGroups    | False    | Enter the Deconz group name to turn on.
 Use \| for multiple items  |
 | turnOnLights    | False    | Enter the Deconz Light name to turn on.
 Use \| for multiple items  |

+**Prewarning** - turnOnGroups and turnOnLights are both deconz name and most likely won't have _ in the name and will have a space.

 ## How to pair to phoscon
 1. From the management UI for phoscon browse to gateway